deetronix/affiliate-coupons/readme.txt

 *   Assign categories and/or types to coupons if needed
 *   Display coupons inside your posts/pages by using shortcodes

+= More features with the PRO version =

+The PRO version extends this plugins exclusively with our "click to reveal" feature and more:

+*   Click to reveal discount codes
+*   View, copy & click statistics
+*   Choose from different styles
+*   Additional templates
+*   Feature & highlight single coupons
+*   Popular coupons widget
+*   Event Tracking via Google & Piwik
+*   Create custom templates

+Details and upgrade can be found **[here](https://affcoups.com/features/)**.

 = Support =

 * Browse [issue tracker](https://github.com/flowdee/affiliate-coupons/issues) on GitHub